 Computing power was growing and there were an expanding army of developers who were keen to immortalise their imagination in the pixels of video games.
 It was a golden age for arcade-style gaming and more people were becoming absorbed in the sheer fun of gaming.

-But, essentially, these were all standalone titles, and while a particular games houses and developers may have reused sections of code in their own games, there was no cross-pollination between different developers.
+But, essentially, these were all standalone titles, and while particular game developers may have reused sections of code in their own games, there was no cross-pollination between different developers.
 No one sought to license others to use their code to create new games.

 However, the seeds of that particular situation weren’t far away, and it wouldn’t be many more years before games took a whole new direction.
 Like the exact moment when we can see Ralph Wiggum’s heartbreak in Simpsons episode “I Love Lisa”, we can pinpoint the juncture when gaming took the turn that would lead to the development of common game engines, and if that time had a name, it would be DOOM!.